metasfresh/metasfresh-documentation/_webui_collection/EN/Order_picking_terminal.md

 ---
-title: How do I use the picking terminal for shipments?
+title: How do I pick an order using handling units for shipments?
+(Picking Terminal)
 layout: default
 tags:
   - Workflow